 Now if this doesn’t encourage you to reduce, reuse, and recycle – I am not sure what will.
 And yes, one person can make a difference.

-So, now that you know – it is up to you to be the difference.
-However, should you still choose to use balloons here are some tipis on ways to more efficiently discard of them.
+However, should you still choose to use balloons – here are some tips on ways to efficiently discard them:

-However, I encourage you to start a new celebratory tradition instead of balloons!
+Having now read this post, I encourage you to instead start a new celebratory tradition that does not involve balloons!
 Consider using flowers or edible arrangements as center pieces/gifts at events.
-Start a new tradition of planting a flower in your garden or elsewhere to commemorate a special anniversary or birthday!
-Use the money you would purchase balloons with to save or give instead.
-And perhaps (if you are feeling really brave) share your reason for avoiding balloons with others.
+Start a new tradition of planting a flower in your garden or elsewhere to commemorate a special anniversary or birthday.
+Use the “balloon money” to instead add to a gift.

 Today is International Day of Women in Science A day set aside by the United Nations Dept. of Economic and Social Affairs, UNESCO, and the Royal Academy of Science International (RASIT), among others to celebrate women in science.